kubeshop/testkube/docs/docs/articles/deploying-in-aws.md

   kubernetes.io/ingress.class: alb
 ```

-Once this annotation is added, Controller creates an ALBs and the necessary supporting AWS resources.
+Once this annotation is added, Controller creates an ALB and the necessary supporting AWS resources.

 The example configuration using HTTPS protocol might look like the following: